christianpaterson/Freemote-Coming-Soon-Version-2/README.md

 # Freemote-Coming-Soon-Version-2

-Live webpage could be viewed at: https://christianpaterson.github.io/Freemote-Coming-Soon-Version-2
+Live webpage can be viewed at: https://christianpaterson.github.io/Freemote-Coming-Soon-Version-2

 ## The challenge